corpnewt/Hackintosh-Guide/config.plist-per-hardware/kaby-lake.md

 For setting up the SMBIOS info, I use acidanthera's [_macserial_](https://github.com/acidanthera/macserial) application.
 I wrote a [_python script_](https://github.com/corpnewt/Plist-Tool) that can leverage it as well \(and auto-saves tot he config.plist when selected\).
 There's plenty of info that's left blank to allow Clover to fill in the blanks; this means that updating Clover will update the info passed, and not require you to also update your config.plist.

-For this Skylake example, I chose the _iMac18,1_ SMBIOS.
+For this Kaby Lake example, I chose the _iMac18,1_ SMBIOS - this is done intentionally for compatibility's sake.
+There are two main SMBIOS used for Kaby Lake:

+* _iMac18,1_ - this is used for computers utilizing the iGPU for displaying.
+* _iMac18,3_ - this is used for computers using a dGPU for displaying, and an iGPU for compute tasks only.

 To get the SMBIOS info generated with _macserial_, you can run it with the `-a` argument \(which generates serials and board serials for all supported platforms\).
 You can also parse it with `grep` to limit your search to one SMBIOS type.